KhushalGanatra/Student-Hub/README.md

 # Student Hub

- This project is a Java-based Student Hub developed using JSP (JavaServer Pages) for the user interface. <br>The system enables functionalities to add, edit, and delete student posts, profiles, and feedback.
+ This project is a Java-based Student Hub website developed using JSP (JavaServer Pages) for the user interface. <br>The system enables functionalities to add, edit, and delete student posts, profiles, and feedback.
 It also features an admin dashboard to manage users, comments, and other aspects of the platform.

 # Features
   - Add - View - Edit and Delete Students Posts